isomerpages/govtech-siot/_starter-kit/2-decada-setup.md

 3. Once your product is created, click on **View** on the rightmost column for your product.

 Activate the **Enable Dynamic Activation** (outlined in red below).
-This allows devices to register itself without having to manually on-board each individual device on DECADA.
+This allows devices to register themselves without you manually on-boarding each individual device on DECADA, provided that the devices have the appropriate credentials.
+(This will be elaborated further in the section **Configuring your Device(s)**)

 ![product](/images/riots-dk/decada-setup/decada_setup_product_3.png)